catzy007/catzy007.github.io/posts/2023-11-19-my-journey-managing-my-own-homelab/content.md

 factor, I can't just use any GPU and expect it to fit.
 Instead, I have to use specific GPU called "Low-Profile" not the standard "Full-Height" one.
-There are few consumer-class GPU that are available in this form factor like GTX 1050 or GTX 1650, but the majority of the GPU is either professional or server-class one such as Quadro or Tesla lineup.
+There are few consumer-class GPU that are available in this form factor such as GTX 1050 or GTX 1650, but the majority of the GPU is either professional or server-class one such as Quadro or Tesla lineup.
 In my case, I'm using NVIDIA Quadro K620 2 GB which I acquire for about 25 USD.
 Other than that, I only add DVI to HDMI